ObjectModules/deploy/[Mapping]-Routines.md

 _You cannot carry out both all together in the same time_.

 ##Mitosis
+In our concept another process means another mapping.
 We are going to explain further how a mapping will become _two (2)_.

 You won't believe us that this kind of process is happen as a normal case in our live.
 It is happen in your routines especially when you want something to get.